What is necrotizing pancreatitis?

 - NP is a health problem in which part of your pancreas or tissues around it die.
 This happens after inflammation or injury.
 It can sometimes cause serious infections.

-- Having gallstones and drinking a lot of alcohol are the two most common causes of pancreatitis, including NP.
+- Having gallstones and drinking a lot of alcohol are the most common causes of pancreatitis, including NP.

 - Symptoms of NP may include stomach pain and vomiting.